Join CHNEP March 28–30 at its seventh

 The Charlotte Harbor National Estuary Program (CHNEP) is a partnership to protect and restore water resources of Florida from Venice to Bonita Springs to Winter Haven.
 Thanks to the Planning Committee, the 2017 Summit will be an opportunity to share the latest research findings and to network.
 Sessions include:

 Approximately 20 projects will be featured each day in either a 20-minute presentation, a lightning presentation of 5 or 10 minutes or in a poster.
-The agenda and additional details will be emailed to all who register and will be available at www.CHNEP.org/Summits.html once they are confirmed.
+The draft agenda can be viewed on the CHNEP website (https://www.chnep.org/watershed-summit).
+The final agenda and abstracts will be emailed to all who register and will also be made available on the website once they are confirmed.

 You are welcome to participate in this free program in any way you have the time and interest.